ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_manticoin.md

 `World.FindObjectByName()` searches the Hierarchy for the object with the name passed in.
 The first time we use it to find `coinFolder`.
 We then look at how many coins are left by seeing how full the folder of coins in the hierarchy is (`:GetChildren()` returns the child elements, and `#` checks the length of the array, which is the number of objects the folder contains).
 Make sure to add the `CoinGameLogic` script to your project Hierarchy.

-When there are zero coins left, we find the Gameplay Settings and set the value of `gameOver` to `true`.
+When there are zero coins left, we find the Game Settings and set the value of `gameOver` to `true`.
 This way, all the players' clients will be able to know when the game is finished.

 So far, nothing actually happens--but that's next!